microsoft/pxt-arcade/docs/skillmap/zoo/zoo4.md

 That panda's getting a full meal!

-Give your game a try using the game screen, and when you're done, click **Finish** to continue your zoo journey.
+Give your game a try using the game screen, and when you're done, click **Done** to continue your zoo journey.